-If you’re a landlord that lets out a property to students, you’ll be well aware of the importance of carrying out periodic inspections throughout each tenancy.
+If you’re a landlord that lets out student houses Manchester based Student Haus, want to make you aware of the importance of carrying out periodic inspections throughout each tenancy.
 Doing so allows you to check your house in good condition and your tenants are complying with the tenancy agreement.

 At Student Haus, we conduct these inspections on your behalf, on a quarterly basis.
 We evaluate the overall condition of the property, including both the interior and exterior, looking out for maintenance issues, tenants’ living conditions, damp and mould, leaks, fixtures and fittings, the garden’s condition and fair wear and tear.
 After our inspection, we will provide you with a report detailing any issues we found.